 Founding the BCRP

-1996, David Nathan and Barry Zuckerman, the Chiefs of Services at Boston Children’s Hospital (BCH) and Boston Medical Center (BMC), respectively, decided to combine their separate training programs to form the Boston Combined Residency Program in Pediatrics (BCRP), the first combined residency program in pediatrics in the US.
-This program also brought together two major medical schools (Harvard Medical School and Boston University School of Medicine).
+In 1996, the Boston Combined Residency Program (BCRP) was created by merging the separate pediatric training programs at Boston Children’s Hospital and Boston Medical Center.
+The BCRP, the first combined residency program in pediatrics in the US, also brought together two major medical schools (Harvard Medical School and Boston University School of Medicine).

 The BCRP, now in its 22nd year, continues to flourish and adapt to the changing elements of pediatric training.
 Our program continues to support the diverse interests of our house staff in an environment that provides clinical experiences at both Boston Children’s Hospital and Boston Medical Center in strong partnership with our dedicated pediatric faculty.